 One thing that everyone who works in insurance can agree on is that clients should be seeking guidance from professionals to make sure that they are getting the coverage they need and at the right price.

 However, the type of insurance professionals you are consulting could make a difference in the results you get.
-Should you talk to an insurance agent or an insurance broker when buying coverage for yourself or your business?
+Insurance agent vs. broker: Which should you consult when buying coverage for yourself or your business?

 Ask anyone outside of the insurance industry this question, and they will probably respond with a question of their own: What’s the difference?

-It’s safe to assume that a majority of people do not know what the difference between an insurance agent and broker is and that they often use the two terms interchangeably.
+It’s safe to assume that most people do not know the difference between an insurance agent and a broker and often use the two terms interchangeably.

 The truth is that there are significant differences between what insurance agents and brokers do.
 Understanding these differences will allow you to make an educated and, therefore, better decision when it comes to purchasing coverage.